Rabiiia/QUICKSTART-FRONTEND/README.md

 2) Type:  cd /var/www
 3) In the www folder, create a new folder to hold the front-end project:  mkdir XXXX
 4) Set permissions so we can upload the project:  chmod -R 747 XXXX
-5) Go to package.json in your visual studie code or webstorm
+5) Go to package.json in your visual studio code or webstorm
 *    "build": "vite build --base=/XXX/", <-- replace XXX with the name you created your folder with
 6) npm build in terminal